Now Accepting Blue Cross Blue Shield. Call Today!

 Medication-Assisted Treatment (MAT)

-Medication-assisted treatment, or MAT, uses FDA-approved medications with counseling and behavioral therapies to help manage withdrawal symptoms and reduce cravings due to alcohol addiction.
+MAT, or medication-assisted treatment, is a treatment for alcohol addiction that involves using FDA-approved medications together with counseling and behavioral therapies.
+The goal is to reduce cravings and manage withdrawal symptoms.
 Some drugs used may include Disulfiram, Naltrexone and Acamprosate.
 However, using such medications should always be under the guidance of a healthcare professional.

 Psychotherapy

 Psychotherapy, or talk therapy, is commonly used in alcohol addiction treatment.
 It helps individuals better understand their addiction and behaviors leading to alcohol use.
-Some types of psychotherapy used in reducing alcohol addiction include cognitive behavioral therapy (CBT), motivational interviewing and family therapy.
+Some types of psychotherapy used in reducing alcohol addiction include:

 Support Groups